AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 Then, I have noticed that the majority of the kept images represented crowded scene.
 To leveling this problem, I have picked some images from Mask Dataset [1].

-A total of 715 images are selected where 505 images are dedicated to the class "crowd" and 210 images are dedicated to the class "no crowd".
+A total of 715 images are selected for the optimization phase.
+505 images are dedicated to the class "crowd" and 210 images are dedicated to the class "no crowd".

+For the test phase, 447 images are selected.
+360 images are dedicated to the class "crowd" and 87 images are dedicated to the class "no crowd".

 The figure Fig. 6 shows some examples of the resulted dataset.